-Around 30% of women will experience heavy menstrual bleeding at some point in their lives, and clotting is a common byproduct of this.
-Having a heavy period is just a fact of life for some some women, and experiencing a little clotting from time to time is completely normal.
+Many women will experience heavy menstrual bleeding at some point in their lives, and clotting is a common byproduct of this.
+Having a heavy period is just a fact of life for some women, and experiencing a little clotting from time to time is completely normal.
 However, if you are concerned by your flow, regularly see clots that are larger than your thumbnail, or notice a change or increase of clots, make sure to speak with your doctor.
-A lot of women accept heavy, ‘clotty’ periods as a part of life, but they can often be a symptom of an underlying health issue – and in many cases can be easily treated.
+A lot of women accept heavy, ‘clotty’ periods as a part of life, but they can often be a symptom of an underlying health issue – and in many cases can be treated.

 Other than a heavy flow, here are a few other common causes of periods clots: